WHAT IS CAT SKIING?

 Snow roads are designed to minimize turnaround times and maximize skiing time.
 Drop-off and pick-up points are strategically identified so skiers are never left standing around waiting for the cat.

 Snowcats are powerful machines but snow conditions and the weather always dictate when and where we can ski.

+As health and safety is always a priority, the snowcats are equipped with safety gear.
 The rescue and safety equipment is kept on the top of the snowcat passenger cab.
-Additionally, the guides and a few guests carry shovels and probes in their back pack.
-Oxygen and a defibrillator are carried in the drivers cab of the snowcat.
-Skeena Cat Skiing provides Pieps transceivers for our guests.
-The guides give all skiers and snowboarders a lesson on how to use them as well as how to probe and assist in a rescue.
-Our guiding and safety program is in compliance with Heli-Cat Canada Standards and we are a member of the Canada West Ski Ass.
+The guides and a few guests carry shovels and probes in their back pack, and oxygen and a defibrillator are carried in the driver’s cab of the snowcat.
+Skeena provides transceivers for our guests, a lesson on how to use them and how to probe and assist in a rescue.

 HELI SKIING VS. CAT SKIING